 Needless to say, if a home is abandoned, there is no one to provide you with disclosure forms.
 (And of course, you will not be able to sue the seller for undisclosed defects, as you would in a standard purchase).

-Second, abandoned properties are more likely than other properties to have latent defects, even if the "price is right" and you believe you are getting a good deal.
+Second, abandoned properties are more likely than others to have latent defects, even if the "price is right" and you believe you are getting a good deal.
 No one has cared for the property for some time.

 Buying an abandoned or derelict house has its advantages, but such properties will almost certainly require significant renovation and maintenance after purchase.
 A thorough inspection will provide you with a concrete sense of the problems, including the estimated amount of money you might need to invest into the property after closing.